 * Pulmonary Medicine

 * Radiation Oncology

 A didactic series including Internal Medicine and sub-specialty Lectures, Case Discussions, Morning Report, Board Review sessions and Morbidity and Mortality conferences as well as other didactic conferences is an integral part of the Transitional Year curriculum, and attendance and active participation is required of TY residents.
 Excellent library facilities and computerized educational tools are available at both the Princeton Baptist and Grandview Medical Center campuses.
 Transitional Year residents are expected to assume the same patient care and educational responsibilities, to perform the same clinical duties and are held to the same high standards of professionalism by faculty as the categorical PGY-1 residents at BBH.
 This is a program in which you can be challenged, where learning “how and why” will enable you to become the very best physician you can be today, and will prepare you well for your future in medicine, whatever direction it is to take.

 Beyond the Transitional Year

 Residents completing their training in the BBH Transitional Year program are expected to be clinically competent and appropriately confident in their abilities as they enter future specialty training.
-Over the years, our graduates have gone on to demonstrate their clinical skills and to validate the effectiveness of their training at BBH with strong performances in residency programs in anesthesiology, dermatology, emergency medicine, general surgery, internal medicine, OB/GYN, ophthalmology, orthopedic surgery, psychiatry, radiation oncology, radiology and physical medicine/rehabilitation.
+Over the years, our graduates have gone on to demonstrate their clinical skills and to validate the effectiveness of their training at BBH with strong performances in their respective terminal residency programs.
 Former BBH residents who have completed subsequent specialty training in prestigious academic medical centers across the country have consistently reported that their time in the BBH Transitional Year Residency prepared them very well for the demands and expectations of those programs.